The best NYC gift ideas under $30 can be found in this week’s newsletter.

 Some things I’m looking forward to this month: cannot wait for that first snowfall, there’s a maple syrup museum I want to take the kids to, already bought my bayberry candles for Christmas Eve, I’d love to make homemade ricotta after watching Ina do it and I will definitely be watching some of these movies.

-If you’ve got any interest in reading last month’s roundup, you can see what went down in October over here.
+If you’ve got any interest in reading last month’s roundup, you can see what went down in October over here and you can see more posts like this on my latest newsletter.

 Unreal sunset